srsran/srsRAN_Project_docs/docs/source/user_manuals/source/outputs.rst

 .. image:: .imgs/ngap_pcap.png

-GTP-U
+N3
 =====

-To analyze a GTP-U PCAP using Wireshark, you will need to configure User DLT 156 for GTP:
+To analyze a N3 PCAP using Wireshark, you will need to configure User DLT 156 for GTP:

   #.
 Go to Edit->Preferences->Protocols->DLT_USER->Edit and add an entry with DLT=156 and Payload Protocol=gtp.